University of North Carolina at Chapel Hill student housing: Kenan Community

 McIver residence hall, built in 1939, is located on Raleigh St. McIver is co-ed and hosts about 100 residents on three floors.
-McIver has corridor-style hallways, two stairwells, an elevator, study rooms, a piano, a kitchen with an ice machine, a laundry room, a TV room, vending machines and a parlor on the first floor.
-The building is equipped with smoke detectors, alarms, a sprinkler system and central air-conditioning.
 McIver residence hall includes the Living-Learning Community W.E.L.L.
 (Women's Experiences: Learning and Leadership) which incorporates leadership, involvement, women's issues, learning, citizenship and service.

 McIver is named for Charles Duncan McIver (1860–1906), a UNC graduate of the class of 1881.
 McIver is the founder and first president of the State Normal and Industrial School for Girls, now known as UNC-Greensboro.
 McIver worked with Charles B. Aycock, James Y. Joyner, and Edwin Alderman to perform leading educational reforms.
 As a leading advocate for expanding education for women, he was a natural candidate to head the state's first public college for women, a position he held until his death in 1906.